Premiere logo icon

 Creating More Sequences

 Creating additional Sequences for a project can be helpful for larger projects that need more organization.
-For example, if you are creating a documentary, it might be helpful to create a Sequence for each day's footage and bring in those sequences to organizie your final draft rather than have one file with hundreds of clips that may make organizing a bit more complex.
+For example, if you are creating a documentary, it might be helpful to create a Sequence for each day's footage and bring in those sequences to organize your final draft rather than have one file with hundreds of clips that may make organizing a bit more complex.

 1. Navigate to File > New > Sequence.
 A box should appear.